armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ---
-title: Install Armory Enterpriese for Spinnaker in Lightweight Kubernetes using the Armory Operator
+title: Install Armory Enterprise for Spinnaker in Lightweight Kubernetes using the Armory Operator
 linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >